 Accordingly, scientists have found that salt exhibits beneficial antimicrobial properties as a natural preservative (Wijnker et al. 200621).

-Therefore, Himalayan crystal salt in its multiple applications can help the immune system fight off bacteria, viruses, and fungi.
+Therefore, Himalayan crystal salt’s multiple applications can help the immune system fight off bacteria, viruses, and fungi.

 In the context of respiratory diseases, there exists the so-called “halotherapy.”
 This method aims to relieve respiratory problems by inhaling salt.